NovaSquirrel/HexQuest/README.md

  * `bold_whisper` - Bolds lines containing whispers.
  * `flash_whisper` - (Requires `bold_whisper`) Makes HexChat's tab flash when you get whispered.
  * `server_flash` - Flash HexChat's tab any time anyone sends any text.
 Not saved in the config file.
+ * `zombie_print_events` - Use printing instead of privmsg for zombies, so you don't get notifications for every line of text.

 Additionally, if `bold_whisper` is enabled, pressing the tab key on the server tab will fill in a whisper addressed to the most recent person you whispered to.